Why We Travel

 When it belongs in the story, it appears.

-When it doesn’t, it waits quietly in the background.
+When it doesn’t, it remains part of the way we look.

 What this project is becoming